openvmp/openvmp/docs/Deployment.md

 ### Launching the minimal set of services

-Use the following commands to run OpenVMP device drivers software on the target boards:
+Use the following commands to run OpenVMP device drivers and other basic software on the target boards:

 ```sh
 cd deployment/ansible